AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

 * Then, go to `DriveEncoderLocalizer.java`.
 The motor names are already set, so you don't have to do anything to change the encoder names there.
 * Then, reverse the direction of any encoders so that all encoders tick up when the robot is moving forward.
+ Confirm this by using the `Localizer Direction` op mode.
 * Now, you'll have to tune the multipliers.
 These convert your measurements from encoder ticks into inches or radians, essentially scaling your localizer so that your numbers are accurate to the real world.